Music and Disabilities

-People with disabilities have a strong, instinctive bond with music.
+So many people with disabilities have a strong, instinctive bond with music.
 Because of this, music is not only a positive activity in itself, but is also often an excellent way of achieving significant enhancements in cognitive, behavioral, and social functioning.

 Dr. Muir has developed his Whole Music Approach over a period of more than 25 years.
 The idea is that student is learning a musical skill, just as with regular music lessons, except he is being taught in such a way as to maximize his functioning.

 One reason for this is that, in so many people with disabilities, musical functioning is ahead of more general functioning.
 For instance, many with major speech challenges will be able to sing a complex song with clearly recognizable and correct lyrics.
 A person with autism often makes much stronger eye contact while music making than in regular communication.
 In many cases, someone entirely non-verbal and socially withdrawn is willing and able to play percussion instruments in group situations.
 Dr. Muir teaches each student is taught in a way that is specially tailored both to accommodate his cognitive challenges and to optimize the development of his musical potential.

 The initial assessment period evaluates the student in two areas; musical ability and learning potential.

 - Musical Ability: Assessment of the student’s relationship with music, history of making music, musical interests and strengths.